Have you ever wondered why some of the smartest and most successful people often seem to have a small circle of friends?

 First when they were socializing with a group of friends, and second, when they were alone.

 The mind-blowing results?
 People with low to average IQ reported higher levels of happiness when they were spending time with their friends.
-But those who with higher IQ levels experienced greater happiness when they were alone.
+But those with higher IQ levels experienced greater happiness when they were alone.

 They Don’t Like Drama